searchivarius/long_doc_rank_model_analysis_v2/README.md

 Assume we chose to train a basic BERT `FirstP` model, which has the code `vanilla_bert` and a config `model_conf/config_short.json`.
 Then training can be carried out as follows:
-Go to the directory where you installed FlexNeuART additional scripts and run the training script:
 ```
 export COLLECT_ROOT=$HOME/data/collections
 cd ~/scripts